Project Management Basics

 You should never burn all the bridges.
 The employee you want to fire today may become a valuable asset in a year or two.
 Don’t lock the doors completely, leave the opportunity for the future.

-By this moment you have to be 100% sure.
+At this moment, you have to be 100% sure.
 It is not a place for negotiations.
-If you are in doubt, consider to run or extend the probation.
+If you are in doubt, consider running or extending the probation.

 Another pro tip.